Connect with others who understand.

 • Wash your hands frequently.

-• Eat healthy, whole foods.
+• Eat nutritious, whole foods.

 • Try to get plenty of sleep.